Coquitlam Express: History

 After a rough start, he would rally the team to a 22-26-6 record to bring the team back up to 7th in the Coastal Conference.
 The Express would be eliminated by the Chiefs in the first round but not without taking the series to a full seven games.
 Shaw would move up to become an assistant coach with the OHL's Niagara Icedogs, leaving the team to find their fourth head coach in three seasons.
 Not only was it announced that Vees assistant coach Patrick Sexton would become the new bench boss for the 2022-23 season, but on 17 August 2022 it was announced that a newly-retired Kyle Turris would be returning to the Express as a special advisor to GM Campbell and as a player development coach.
+Sexton would remain as head coach through to the end of the 2023-24 regular season, where he was replaced with Jeff Wagner for the duration of the team's playoff run following a poor record in the second half of the season.
+The team would bounce back but would lose in the first round to Alberni Valley in a closely fought seven-game series.

+During a game against the Langley Rivermen on 2 November 2022, the Express set a new all-time attendance record of 2209 fans at the Poirier Sport & Leisure Complex.